-Bio: She grew up in the city, passing her education with slightly above-average standards.
-After graduation, she joined the scholarship program at the suggestion of a recruiter, agreeing with a simple 'sure'.
+Bio: She grew up in the city, passing her schooling with slightly above-average marks.
+After graduation, she joined the scholarship program at a mere suggestion of a recruiter.

-Personality: She in still a care free teenager at heart, though she does take certain matters seriously.
+Personality: She is still a care-free teenager at heart, though she does take certain matters seriously.
 She often improvises, and doesn't plan ahead much.

 Height: 5 foot 10'